Vein Of Galen Malformation

 When do you recommend treatment begin?

-most importantly, ask for a second opinion from a high volume center like Boston Children’s Hospital or Mount Sinai in NYC, for the best chance at a good outcome being treated at a high volume center is critical. contact info for Boston and Mount Sinai is under our Resource page.
+Most importantly, asking for a second opinion from a high-volume center like Boston Children’s Hospital or Mount Sinai in NYC is critical for the best chance at a good outcome being treated at a high volume center.
+Contact info for Boston and Mount Sinai is under our Resource page.

 This question is specifically for American families.

 Make sure your insurance has Out of Network benefits.
-If you have State Medicaid, please ask your questions in one of our Facebook groups.
-Medicaid can be tricky, but there are likely other families who have gone through it in your state.
-With that said, some states require an approval period prior to treatment.
-For example, in Alabama, the Out of Network doctor that you have chosen must have been approved for 90 days prior to receiving treatment for Alabama Medicaid to help pay for treatment.
+If you have State Medicaid, please ask questions in one of our Facebook groups.
+Medicaid can be tricky, but some likely other families have gone through it in your state.
+With that said, some states require an approval period before treatment.
+For example, in Alabama, the Out of Network doctor you have chosen must have been approved for 90 days before receiving treatment for Alabama Medicaid to help pay for treatment.

 Fight every denial.
 Do not let the appeal periods on denials of benefits pass without attempting to fight the denials of coverage.
 The whole experience is horrible, but you have to keep fighting for your child and your family.
-The costs of treatment are exorbitant, and you cannot let an opportunity to lessen those costs pass you by.
+Treatment costs are exorbitant, and you cannot let an opportunity to lessen those costs pass you by.

-Call your insurance and ask them if they have a Continuity of Care form that will cover a previously approved doctor due to the best interests of the child.
+Call your insurance and ask them if they have a Continuity of Care form covering a previously approved doctor due to the child's best interests.
 As with the Letter of Medical Necessity, complete and submit a Continuity of Care Form as soon as possible.

 Copyright © 2020 Vein of Galen Malformation - All Rights Reserved.